ProboCI/probo-docs/_recipes/z_posting_info_to_jira.md

 ---
 This recipe assumes you're using Backtrack.io and GitHub, and that you're naming your branches the same as your Jira issue id (ex: PRO-123).

-Please note that you should not add your passwords or API keys to a public repository!
-Probo will soon be releasing a safe process for posting build information into Jira and using Backtrac for testing.
+<em>Please note that you should not add your passwords or API keys to a public repository!
+Probo will soon be releasing a safer process for posting build information into Jira and using Backtrac for testing.</em>

 **Step One.**